olivierhagolle/olivierhagolle/README.md

 ###
-I am a researcher at CESBIO laboratory in France and an eengineer at CNES.
-My research is focused on optical time series of remote sensing images with a high resolution.
+I am a researcher at CESBIO laboratory in France and an engineer at CNES, the French Space Agency.
+My research is focused on time series of optical remote sensing images with a high resolution.
+Being the "observation systems" team leader at CESBIO, I am also trying to understand passive and active microwaves, and in situ measurements, but there is a long way on that road.
 I am the main author of [MAJA multi-temporal cloud detection and atmospheric correction software](https://labo.obs-mip.fr/multitemp/maccs-how-it-works/).
 If you look at my codes, you will quickly find that regarding coding, I am an amateur, with good will...

 To show some of our research, we are editing a very active blog: https://labo.obs-mip.fr/multitemp